jrochkind/bento_search/README.md

 in the main thread (like search a local store of some kind outside of bento_search)

-You will need to add the 'celluloid' gem to your app to use this feature, BentoSearch doesn't automatically include the celluloid dependency.
-Note that Celluloid uses multi-threading in such a way that you might need to turn Rails config.cache_classes=true even in development.
+If you are using a Rails previous to 5.x, you will have to add the `concurrent-ruby` gem to your `Gemfile` (It's already a dependency of Rails5).

+If you are using Rails5, ConcurrentSearcher uses new Rails API that should make development-mode class reloading work fine even with the ConcurrentSearcher's concurrency.

-For more info, see [BentoSearch::MultiSearcher](./app/models/bento_search/multi_searcher.rb).
+For more info, see [BentoSearch::ConcurrentSearcher](./app/models/bento_search/concurrent_searcher.rb).

+The previous **MultiSearcher** class is now deprecated, ConcurrentSearcher is the replacement, and will likely work as a drop-in replacement.
+See [CHANGES](./CHANGES.md#17) for more info.

 ### Delayed results loading via AJAX (actually more like AJAHtml)